 These easy, no-bake cranberry cheesecake jars are the perfect way to get a simple and easy dessert on the table and use up leftover cranberry sauce!
+These individual desserts are perfect for the holidays and any special occasion.

-Made with a date and nut crust, whipped cream cheese and yogurt filling and a simple cranberry orange sauce, these no-bake cheesecake jars are a easy dessert you’ll want to make over and over again.
+Made with a date and nut crust, whipped cream cheese and yogurt filling and a simple cranberry orange sauce, these no-bake cheesecake jars are an easy dessert you’ll want to make over and over again.

 With a busy holiday season upon us, I’m guessing you could use an easy dessert for entertaining friends and family.
 This is it!
-And it’s also fun to serve this dessert in cute Ball jars so everyone have their own.
+And it’s also fun to serve this dessert in cute jars so everyone have their own.

 Here’s everything you need to prepare this recipe in minutes.